How Much Will I Pay?

 At this time, dual degrees are not available to online master’s degree in social work online students.

-What can I do with an (msw) Master’s in Social Work?
+What can I do with an (MSW/MSSW) Master’s in Social Work?

 Advanced social work degrees create new professional opportunities for graduates.
-You’ll be qualified to become a Certified Social Worker (CSW) or Licensed Clinical Social Worker (LCSW).
-You’ll also be prepared to pursue careers in areas including: family advocacy, human services, shelters, community practice, mental health, substance abuse, clinical social work, case management and more.
+As a graduate of a Council on Social Work Education (CSWE) accredited master's program, you will be qualified for a master's level license in social work.
+You’ll also be prepared to pursue careers and gain additional experience in areas including: family advocacy, human services, shelters, community practice, mental health, substance abuse, clinical social work, case management and more.
 To ensure you’re choosing the right program, review the licensing requirements for the state(s) in which you want to practice.

 I work full-time.
 Can I have a practicum in the evenings and/or weekends?